mongodb/mongo-c-driver/docs/dev/releasing.rst

    $ ./tools/earthly.sh --artifact +signed-release/dist dist --sbom_branch=$BRANCH --version=$NEW_VERSION

+.. note:: `$NEW_VERSION` must correspond to the Git tag created by the release.

 The above command will create a `dist/` directory in the working directory that contains the release artifacts from the :any:`+signed-release/dist/` directory artifact.
 The generated filenames are based on the :any:`+signed-release --version` argument.
-The archive contenst come from the Git tag corresponding to the specified version.
+The archive contents come from the Git tag corresponding to the specified version.
 The detached PGP signature is the file with the `.asc` extension and corresponds to the archive file with the same name without the `.asc` suffix.